Steve Grogan: 1975–1979: initial successes

-Grogan was selected in the fifth round (116th overall) in the 1975 NFL Draft by the New England Patriots.
+Grogan was selected in the fifth round (116th overall) in the 1975 NFL draft by the New England Patriots.
 Although he would start every game for four consecutive seasons early in his career, his career was also marked by injuries and quarterback controversies, with Grogan competing with other quarterbacks for the starting job.
 His second through his fifth season were the only times he would start every game in a season.
 Besides taking the starting job from former Heisman Trophy winner Jim Plunkett as a rookie, Grogan would later face competition from Matt Cavanaugh, Tony Eason, Heisman Trophy winner Doug Flutie, and Marc Wilson.

 In his first season, Grogan played in 13 games out of the then-14 game regular season, starting 7 of the last 8.
 Grogan threw for 1,976 yards, 11 touchdowns and 18 interceptions.
-The Patriots finished with a 3-11 record, and traded Plunkett, their starter for the previous four years, in the off-season.
-(Plunkett would eventually lead the Raiders to two Super Bowl victories.)
+The Patriots finished with a 3–11 record, and traded Plunkett, their starter for the previous four years, in the off-season.
+Grogan’s first career victory came against the Dan Fouts and the San Diego Chargers in week 8 of the 1975 season.
+He threw for 285 yards and 1 touchdown in a 33-19 win.

-For the Patriots 1976 season, Grogan led the Patriots to an 11-3 record and the franchise's first playoff berth since 1963.
-The eleven wins were the most Patriots wins in a season since the club’s inception.
-Along the way the Patriots defeated the defending Super Bowl champion, Pittsburgh Steelers (30-27).
-They also handed the Oakland Raiders their only regular season loss that year by defeating them 48-17.
-However, they lost the divisional playoffs (24-21) to the Raiders.
+For the Patriots 1976 season, Grogan scored 30 combined touchdowns through the air and the ground leading the Patriots to an 11–3 record the franchise's first playoff berth since 1963.
+The eleven wins were the most Patriots wins in a season since the club's inception.
+Along the way the Patriots defeated the defending Super Bowl champion, Pittsburgh Steelers (30–27).
+They also handed the Oakland Raiders their only regular season loss that year by defeating them 48–17.
+However, they lost the divisional playoffs (24–21) to the Raiders.
 Grogan scored 12 rushing touchdowns in 1976, breaking a quarterback record of 11 previously held by Tobin Rote and Johnny Lujack.
 His record would stand for 35 years until broken by Carolina Panthers quarterback Cam Newton's 14 in 2011.
+Grogan would lead the league in quarterback rushing yards with 397.

+On October 10th 1976 in a game vs the Jets Grogan would make history becoming the first quarterback in patriots history to rush for 100+ yards in a game, in a 41-7 victory.